rgeraldporter/rgeraldporter.github.io/_posts/2017-02-22-block-scope-is-not-an-iife.md

 ---
 layout: post
 title:  "Beware: Using Javascript's Block Scope as an IIFE can be...
 Iffy"
-date:   2017-02-22
+date:   2017-02-24
-excerpt: "Many assume this ES6 feature is equivalent to an IIFE, but it can be quite leaky"
+excerpt: "Many assume this ES6 feature is equivalent to an IIFE, but it can be quite leaky if you're not careful"
 tag:
 - Javascript
 - ES6